Your Name: Maneeporn Puangla

 I learned how to make piñatas as a hobby and I had many in my room when I first started before I tried to sell them.
 I contacted all of the Mexican restaurants and Sunrise Tacos was the first one who went for it.
 They used many of my piñatas for decorations and they wanted to know if they could sell some and that was my only way of selling them at first.
 Later, I decided to increase my business by making my own website and getting my customers to recommend my piñatas to their friends.

 How do you see your role?

-I create pinatas for children or even adults to make them smile and laugh, to have fun together.
-There’s a sense of joy when people hit the pinatas, especially when it bursts open.
+I create piñatas for children or even adults to make them smile and laugh, to have fun together.
+There’s a sense of joy when people hit the piñatas, especially when they burst open.

 What is the best part about this job?
 The most challenging part?